adevaraz/personal-notes-app/README.md

-# React + Vite
+# Personal Notes App

+Personal Notes App is a submission for Dicoding task.
+Do not plagiarize this project, please use this as a reference.

+---

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+This repository uses React + Vite template.
+The template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: